Eliza Allen (Tennessee): Marriage

 On the day of his wedding, as Houston neared Allendale, he heard the distressed cry of a raven and saw its fluttering until it died in the dust, which he took to be a foreboding message.
 Allen cried while getting into her wedding gown.
 Even so, Allen married Houston, at that time the Governor of Tennessee, at Allendale on January 22, 1829, becoming the First Lady of Tennessee.
 She was nineteen, and Houston was 35.

 On their wedding night, Houston felt that Allen was cool to him.
 He believed that Allen married him to please her father, and that she was in love with someone else.
 Allen was repulsed by the arrow wound that Houston received in 1814 at the Battle of Horseshoe Bend.
 Located in Houston's groin, it was a festering sore involving his intestines, and it gave off an offensive odor.
 That night, they slept apart from one another.

 The morning after the wedding, the couple rode on horseback towards Nashville.
 They spent the night at Locust Grove, the residence of Mrs. Martha Martin.
 Observing Houston losing a snowball battle with Martin's daughters, Allen mentioned twice that she hoped that they would kill him.
 The second time she stated to Martha, "Yes, I wish from the bottom of my heart that they would kill him."
-It was the only recorded comment from Allen about Houston during short marriage.
+It was the only recorded comment from Allen about Houston during their short marriage.
 After breakfast, the Houstons continued on their journey and they settled at the Nashville Inn.

 During the days, Houston worked at the capitol, which at the time did business in the Davidson County Courthouse.
 In the evenings he campaigned for his second term as governor, or entertained.